Sayfo: World War I

 Before the war, Russia and the Ottoman Empire courted populations in each other's territory to wage guerrilla warfare behind enemy lines.
 The Ottoman Empire tried to enlist Caucasian Muslims and Armenians, as well as Assyrians and Azeris in Persia, and Russia looked to the Armenians, Kurds, and Assyrians living in the Ottoman Empire.
 Prior to the war, Russia controlled parts of northeastern Persia, including Azerbaijan and Tabriz.

 Like other genocides, the Sayfo had a number of causes.
 The rise of nationalism led to competing Turkish, Kurdish, Persian, and Arab national movements, which contributed to increasing violence in the already conflict-ridden borderlands inhabited by the Assyrians.
 Historian Donald Bloxham emphasizes the negative influence of European powers interfering in the Ottoman Empire under the premise of protecting Ottoman Christians.
 This imperialism put the Ottoman Christians at risk of retaliatory attacks.
 In 1912 and 1913, the Ottoman loss in the Balkan Wars triggered an exodus of Muslim refugees from the Balkans.

 The Committee of Union and Progress (CUP) government decided to resettle the refugees in eastern Anatolia, on land confiscated from populations deemed disloyal to the empire.
 There was a direct connection between the deportation of the Christian population and the resettlement of Muslims in the depopulated areas.
 The goals of the population replacement were to Turkify the Balkan Muslims and end the perceived internal threat from the Christian populations.
 With local politicians predisposed to violence against non-Muslims, these factors helped generate the preconditions for genocide.

 CUP politician Enver Pasha set up the paramilitary Special Organization, which was loyal to himself.
 Its members, many of whom were convicted criminals released from prison for the task, operated as spies and saboteurs.
 The Ottoman Empire ordered a full mobilization for war on 24 July 1914, and concluded the German–Ottoman alliance shortly thereafter.
 In August 1914, the CUP sent a delegation to an Armenian conference offering an autonomous Armenian region if the Armenian Revolutionary Federation incited a pro-Ottoman revolt in Russia in the event of war.

-The Armenians refused; according to Gaunt, a similar offer was probably made to Mar Shimun in Van on 3 August.
-After returning to Qudshanis, Enver Pasha sent letters urging his followers to "fulfill strictly all their duties to the Turks".
+The Armenians refused.
+According to Gaunt, a similar offer was probably made to Mar Shimun in Van on 3 August.
+After returning to Qudshanis, Mar Shimun sent letters urging his followers to "fulfill strictly all their duties to the Turks".
 The Assyrians in Hakkari (like many other Ottoman subjects) resisted conscription into the Ottoman army during the mobilization, and many fled to Persia in August.
 Those in Mardin, however, accepted conscription.